haileytapia/portfolio/CircularSankeyChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

-Circular Sankey charts are a type of flow diagram that are recursive in nature.
-This means that the flow can loop back to previous nodes, creating a circular pattern.
+Circular Sankey charts are a type of Sankey chart that is recursive, meaning the flow can loop back to the same node.

 This article describes how to: